bryanmcnett/aabo/README.md

 k-DOP is different from the ideas in this paper, in the following ways:

 * An Axis-Aligned Bounding Simplex does not have opposing planes, so it is not a k-DOP
-* A k-DOP does not have dual polyhedra if there exists a hemisphere that contains none of its axes.
-A 6DOP always has a hemisphere that contains no axes, and so there can not be dual polyhedra in a 6DOP.
-Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have dual polyhedra (one of which can be used for a trivial rejection or acceptance test, in isolation.)
 * k-DOP is about opposing planes, and AABO is about opposing pairs of bounding polyhedra. a 6DOP doesn’t have opposing polyhedra - it has only one rectangular solid - but still qualifies as a k-DOP.
-An 8DOP can have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
+An 8DOP *can* have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
+* A k-DOP does not have opposing polyhedra if there exists a hemisphere that contains none of its axes.
+Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have opposing polyhedra, which is required to avoid reading half of an octahedron's planes most of the time.
 * k-DOP has faces aligned with [+-1,+-1,+-1] but AABO have axes that point at the vertices of a simplex
 * AABO is necessarily SOA (structure-of-arrays) to avoid reading the maxABCD tetrahedron into memory unless it's needed, and 8DOP is AOS (array-of-structures) in all known code.
 ```
 struct Octahedra
 {
-  Tetrahedron *minABCD; // tetrahedrons that point up
+  Tetrahedron *minABCD; // tetrahedra that point up are in different cachelines than
-  Tetrahedron *maxABCD; // tetrahedrons that point down
+  Tetrahedron *maxABCD; // tetrahedra that point down
 };

 struct EightDOP
 {
-  float min[4];
+  float min[4]; // these 16 bytes are in the same cacheline as
-  float max[4];
+  float max[4]; // these 16 bytes.
 };
 ```